 After you finish creating the report, share it with stakeholders via an URL link.

 Or automate report distribution with real-time access.
 That way, every team member or client can review the dashboard in a single glance and compare past performance quickly within the same interface.

 The right data, metrics, and KPIs speed up decision-making and determine the company’s initiatives for the next time frame.

 DashThis is an automated marketing reporting tool that gathers your data across different channels and turns them into one beautiful report.
-Pricing starts at $33/month for three dashboards when billed annually.

 Start your free DashThis 15-day trial to automate your reporting today.